-As the name indicates, liquid fueled rockets use liquid propellants to generate thrust.
-In contrast to solid propellant, liquid ones are composed either of single or two chemicals (bipropellants).
-Liquid propellants are largely preferred over solid propellants due to their high density and efficiency levels.
+As the name indicates, liquid-fueled rockets use liquid propellants to generate thrust.
+In contrast to solid propellants, liquid ones are composed either of single or two chemicals (bipropellants).
+Liquid propellants are largely preferred over solid propellants due to their high density and high mass ratio for the rocket.

-The first recorded flight of such rocket was in 1926, when professor Robert H. Goddard experimented on a vehicle using liquid oxygen and gasoline as propellant.
-Do you know that Sputnik, the first human made satellite into space was propelled by a liquid-fueled rocket, which was followed by the American Apollo 11 mission.
+The first recorded flight of such rocket took place in 1926 when professor Robert H. Goddard experimented with a vehicle using liquid oxygen and gasoline as propellants.

 3. Plasma Propulsion Rocket

 A plasma propulsion engine in 1961 Image Courtesy: NASA